CaptainCrowbar/unicorn-lib/unicorn/environment.md

-All of these functions can throw `EncodingError` if the `err_throw` flag is used and invalid UTF encoding is encountered (either in a string supplied by the caller, or in one returned from the environment); `std::invalid_argument` if an environment variable name is empty or contains an equals sign, or a name or value contains a null character; or `SystemError` (or a derived exception) if anything else goes wrong with the underlying system calls.
+All of these functions can throw `EncodingError` if the `err_throw` flag is used and invalid UTF encoding is encountered (either in a string supplied by the caller, or in one returned from the environment), `std::invalid_argument` if an environment variable name is empty or contains an equals sign, or `std::system_error` if anything goes wrong with the underlying system API call.

 * `template <typename C> basic_string<C> get_env(const basic_string<C>& name, uint32_t flags = 0)`
 * `template <typename C> basic_string<C> get_env(const C* name, uint32_t flags = 0)`